-Assumptions should not be made towards the patient's level of knowledge and professional judgement should be used to determine the extent of information provided based on what information a reasonable person in the same circumstance would need to make the decision.
+Assumptions should not be made towards the patient's, or their agent's, level of knowledge and professional judgement should be used to determine the extent of information provided based on what information a reasonable person in the same circumstance would need to make the decision.

-Following the discussion, the patient must be given an opportunity to ask questions, and have their questions addressed.
+Following the discussion, the patient or their agent must be given an opportunity to ask questions, and have their questions addressed.

-For a patient to be able to provide informed consent they must:
+For a patient or their agent to be able to provide informed consent they must: